compsci-adl/Constitution/README.md

 1. The legal and formal name of the club is the "**_Computer Science Club_**".

-2. For the purposes of publicity, publication, or other purposes as approved by the President, the name of the club may be written as "**_CS Club_**".
+2. For the purposes of publicity, publication, or other purposes as approved by the President or his delegate, the name of the club may be written as a syntactically valid source code statement or equivalent for any self-hosting computer programming language which calls a zero-parameter callable unit named "club" contained or referenced within a first-class object named "cs", discarding any returned value.
+These names need not be capitalised as described.

 # 3. Dictionary